kushalbhatia/duplicate-files/README.md

 6. Get the complete path of file by looping through and using the walk function in the os module, then join the root and file

-7. Find hash of complete_file_path, and if that hashed_file_path does not exist, skip it
+7. Find the hash of complete_file_path, and if that hashed_file_path does not exist, skip it

 8. If hashed file path is not already in hashed_files_dict, append the complete_file_path (key) and the hashed_file_path (value) to duplicate_files_dict